metabrainz/listenbrainz-server/docs/users/api/index.rst

       )

 .. note::
-  A complete usage example for a request employing Authorization headers can be found on the :doc: `docs\users\api-usage` page.
+  A complete usage example for a request employing Authorization headers to make authenticated requests to ListenBrainz can be found on the :doc:`API Usage <../api-usage>` page.

 Reference